-This is Amanda (with her 3 children), a 2018 Excelsior College graduate having earned a Bachelor of Science in Business from Excelsior College.
+Amanda, a 2018 Excelsior College graduate having earned a Bachelor of Science in Business from Excelsior College.
 After completing her Associates at SUNY Broome, Amanda was able to take a number of additional courses through Broome leaving her with only 8 classes to complete after transferring to Excelsior College!
 She is a true example of how beneficial the Partnership program can be to our working students who have families.
 Congratulations, Amanda!

 What does Amanda say about her SUNY Broome/Excelsior College Partnership Program experience?